DataONEorg/k8s-cluster/storage/Ceph/Ceph-CSI.md

 The `secret.yaml` file contains the ceph storage cluster login credentials needed for ceph-csi to mount CephFS subvolumes that are statically provisioned.
 These CephFS subvolumes must be created manually with the Linux `ceph` utility before they can be accessed by ceph-csi.

 The `userId` and `userKey` values provide the needed authorization for this.
+See [Important Notes on Secrets and Credentials](#important-notes-on-secrets-and-credentials), below.

 Some of the ceph-csi functionality is only in Alpha release state, so is not ready for production use.
 Please refer to the [Ceph-CSI Support Matrix](https://github.com/ceph/ceph-csi#support-matrix) for more information.